Knowledge Hub

 • Keep clear and transparent records of your due diligence and ongoing monitoring.

-• Implement processes and tools to notify controllers of sub-processor changes quickly and easily.
+• Implement processes and tools to promptly and efficiently notify controllers of any changes to sub-processors.

 By establishing a clear and efficient system for managing your sub-processors, you can mitigate risks and ensure ongoing compliance with UK GDPR.